evilbeans124/Osu-MP-Link-Finder/README.md

 **Step 2**

 After installation, search for Edit the system environmental variables.
 Click on the Environment Variables button.
-Then find PATH in the system variables, and press edit.
-Then, find the location of your python file by going to C:\Users\YOUR NAME\AppData\Local\Programs\Python\YOUR PYTHON VERSION.
+Find the PATH variable in the system variables section, and press edit.
+Then, find the location of your python file by going to
+C:\Users\YOUR NAME\AppData\Local\Programs\Python\YOUR PYTHON VERSION.
 Copy the location, go back to the edit environment variables windows, press New, and paste the address in.